 The emphasis in game and simulation development helps you build skills in the innovative field, which touches many different sectors including entertainment, education and corporate training.
 The computer science aspect of this degree includes the science, algorithms and theory behind computer games.
 However, it is also a very hands-on, application-based degree program where you will study artificial intelligence and get to know computer operating systems and object-oriented programming.

-If a job in computer science sounds appealing to you, check out Grand Canyon University’s computer science degree programs.
+Check out Grand Canyon University’s computer science degree programs and learn more about our affordable tuition rates and our campus and online learning environments.
 Our experienced faculty and staff can help you earn a degree that will lead to a great job and a long-lasting tech career in computer science.
 If you have any questions, you can click the Request More Information button at the top of this page.